kt97679/one-ssh/README.md

-    -n, --noresolve                  Don't resolve ip addresses to names -P, --preconnect                 Connect to all hosts before running command -i, --ignore-failures            Ignore connection failures in the preconnect mode (default: false) -?, --help                       Show help
+    -n, --noresolve                  Don't resolve ip addresses to names -P, --preconnect                 Connect to all hosts before running command -i, --ignore-failures            Ignore connection failures in the preconnect mode (default: false) -k, --key PRIVATE_KEY            Use this private key.
+                                     This option can be used multiple times -?, --help                       Show help
 ```